zManuu/Theme-Changer/README.md

 To change the colors (default: white & black) to your custom colors,<br>
 edit the colors array in "script.js" (line 18) as you want.

+If you need help or discover buggs,<br>
+feel free to contact me via discord (zManuu#9725).